Oral Thrush: A Common Fungal Infection of the Mouth

 oral thrush complications

-If the fungus enters the bloodstream and spreads throughout the body, it can lead to a life-threatening condition known as Candida Septicemia.
-In this situation, the body reacts severely to the infection, potentially resulting in organ failure.
+If the fungus enters the bloodstream and spreads throughout the body, it can lead to a life-threatening condition known as Candida Septicemia, where the body reacts with a severe inflammation.

 Other Oral Conditions That Resemble Candidiasis

-Several oral conditions can resemble oral thrush, causing white patches and discomfort.
-These include leukoplakia, lichen planus, geographic tongue, and traumatic ulcers.
+Several oral conditions can look like oral thrush, causing white patches and discomfort.
+These include:

 1. Leukoplakia: White or grayish patches that can appear in any area of the mouth.
 Some may be precancerous.